rollkit/rollkit/specs/lazy-adr/adr-001-node-interface.md

 - 22.01.2023: Rename rollmint to Rollkit

 Replacing on the `Node` level gives much flexibility.
 Still, significant amount of code can be reused, and there is no need to refactor lazyledger-core.
-Cosmos SDK is tigtly coupled with Tendermint with regards to node creation, RPC, app initialization, etc. De-coupling requires big refactoring of cosmos-sdk.
+Cosmos SDK is tightly coupled with Tendermint with regards to node creation, RPC, app initialization, etc. De-coupling requires big refactoring of cosmos-sdk.

 There are known issues related to Tendermint RPC communication.